audioxide/data/data/posts/20150425-reviews-gorillaz-demon-days.md

 author: Fred

 review: >-
   It’s excellent; a cartoonish odyssey bristling with creative energy.
-The whimsy of the band’s debut album is toned down, and what steps in its stead is a biting sombreness very much of the 21st century.
+The whimsy of the band’s debut album is toned down, and what emerges in its stead is a biting sombreness very much of the 21st century.
 It’s eclectic in the very best sense of the word.

   The wide array of collaborations works in service of a final product that is far more cohesive than it has any right to be.
 I’m not sure it’s my favourite Gorillaz work, but it’s likely their most polished. *Demon Days* truly is a harmonic world, and one worth touching base with more than once.